yankeguo/coding-update-values-file-plugin/README.md

 ## Introduction

-A Jenkins plugin designed to update a values file within a repository hosted on CODING
+A Jenkins plugin designed to update a file within a hosted repository

 ## Getting started